joeduffy/joeduffy.github.io/_posts/2017-06-01-an-update-on-me-pulumi.md

 The reason for my radio silence is simple: a few months ago, we had our "ah-hah" moment, envisioned a company around it, [Pulumi](http://pulumi.com/), and began on our journey.
 Since then, I've been having the time of my life spelunking at the intersection of distributed cloud systems, programming languages, and machine intelligence.
-I've learned more and coded more in such a short period of time than ever before, and I've never worked so hard or had as much fun, in my life.
+I've learned more and coded more in such a short period of time than ever before, and I've never worked so hard or had as much fun.

 Pulumi will be continue in stealth for awhile longer; however, we recently hit some important milestones.
 Including starting to hire!
 Our first task is to bring together a world-class team and culture, with diverse perspectives,